Configure the document-to-page converters

 If the content type inherits settings from a parent content type, you can choose to inherit those conversion settings or to define unique conversion settings.
 To specify unique settings, click Define unique settings for this content type.

-This option is not available for root content types, such as Document.
+Note: This option is not available for root content types, such as Document.

 If you are configuring document conversions for XML files or Microsoft Office InfoPath 2007 forms, you see one of the following fields.
 If you are configuring conversion settings for Microsoft Office Word 2007, skip to the next step.